Rishithagunawardana/ServiceX-Web/README.md

-Its created for the univercity project under the module of Distributed Systems ..
+Its created for the univerSity project under the module of Distributed Systems ..

 Along with,
  Kavindu prabashwara,